 The data does not include people who received updated Pfizer-BioNTech boosters in Idaho and Texas, the CDC said, so it is likely an underestimate.
-The White House estimates the number to be closer to 5 million doses of the new booster, The Associated Press reported.

 The CDC signed off on updated versions of Pfizer’s and Moderna’s booster shots on Sept.
 1, and pharmacies and other vaccination sites began administering the new shots around Labor Day weekend.
 The bivalent shots target both the original coronavirus strain and the currently circulating omicron subvariants BA.4 and BA.5.

 Dr. Scott Roberts, a Yale Medicine infectious disease specialist, said the relatively low booster uptake was "demoralizing."

 "I would expect a much higher proportion of Americans to have gotten the booster by this point," he said.

 Roberts said a lack of public awareness about the shots or the prevailing narrative that the pandemic is ending might have hindered the vaccine rollout.

 "The fact that this booster came out days before Biden said the pandemic is over is a huge mixed message," he said.
 "Now it’s going to be that much harder to convince those at risk who are on the fence to get a booster."

 Still, the U.S. has seen an uptick in demand for Covid shots since the booster rollout began: The U.S. is currently administering around 356,000 Covid vaccine doses per day, as a weekly average.
 That's more than triple the number from the start of the month.